Northeastern Vermont Regional Hospital

-Northeastern Vermont Regional Hospital is a community, not for profit, acute care, critical access hospital.
+Northeastern Vermont Regional Hospital is a community, not for profit, acute care, critical access hospital located in St. Johnsbury, Vermont.
+It opened in 1972 following the merger of St. Johnsbury's two former hospitals, the St. Johnsbury Hospital and the Brightlook Hospital.
 It is designated as a Baby Friendly hospital by the United Nations.
 It provides primary and preventive care, surgical and specialty services, inpatient and outpatient care and 24-hour emergency services.